Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 * Name of school - "University of Waterloo".

 * Degree and program - If you don't currently have a degree, you are not supposed to write it.
-However, you are working towards a degree, so prefixing with "Candidate for" is fine.
+However, you are working towards a degree, so prefixing with "Candidate for" is fine (e.g. "Candidate for B.A. in Meme Engineering").

 * Dates - Include the start and end date.
 If you are still in the program, add "expected" to the end date which should still be in the future.